 We currently contract manufacturing operations to third parties, and clinical quantities of our lead product candidates are manufactured by certain of these third parties outside the United States, including in China, and we expect to continue to use such third-party manufacturers for such product candidates.
 Any disruption in production or inability of our manufacturers in such ex-U.S. countries, including in China, to produce adequate quantities to meet our needs, whether as a result of a natural disaster or other causes, could impair our ability to operate our business on a day-to-day basis and to continue our development of our product candidates.
 Furthermore, since these manufacturers are located outside the United States, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the United States or ex-U.S. governments, political unrest or unstable economic conditions in such ex-U.S. countries, including in China.
 For example, a trade war could lead to tariffs on the chemical intermediates we use that are manufactured in China.
+Furthermore, in January 2024, the U.S. House of Representatives introduced the BIOSECURE Act (H.R.
+7085) and the Senate advanced a substantially similar bill (S.3558), which, if passed and enacted into law, would have the potential to restrict the ability of U.S. biopharmaceutical companies to purchase services or products from, or otherwise collaborate with, certain Chinese biotechnology companies "of concern" without losing the ability to contract with, or otherwise receive funding from, the U.S. government.
+Although we do not currently anticipate that supply of our lead product candidates will be affected by the enactment and implementation of the BIOSECURE Act, the impact of the BIOSECURE Act remains uncertain, and we are continuing to monitor this new proposed law.
 Any of these matters could materially and adversely affect our business and results of operations.
 In addition, manufacturing interruptions or failure to comply with regulatory requirements by any of these manufacturers could significantly delay clinical development of potential products and reduce third-party or clinical researcher interest and support of proposed trials.
 These interruptions or failures could also impede commercialization of our product candidates and impair our competitive position.
 Further, we may be exposed to fluctuations in the value of the local currency in the ex-U.S. countries.
 Future appreciation of the local currency could increase our costs.
 In addition, our labor costs could continue to rise as wage rates increase due to increased demand for skilled laborers and the availability of skilled labor declines in the ex-U.S. countries, including in China.